shakhruz/Takehome_Assessment_Web/NotesFromDev.md

 2. List of categories as a menu, easily visible, selected category highlighted
 3. No dropdown and pagination - too little content, will make UI clunky
 4. search works both for all fields and categories
+5. mobile ready

-Build with Vue 2 for consistency with original repo Used Vuex for storage for being consistent with Vue 2 Used Firebase hosting for demo deploy classic javascript
+Built with Vue 2 for consistency with original repo Used Vuex for storage to be consistent with Vue 2
+Used Firebase hosting for demo deploy
+Classic javascript
 Used Vuetify for fast and elegant styling